For more information contact Dr. Douglas Steinbrech in New York, NY.

 By wearing compression clothing, you can help reduce swelling and bruising, which should take up to six weeks to fully go away.

 Board Certified Plastic and Reconstructive Surgeon Dr. Douglas S. Steinbrech, M.D., F.A.C.S. brings world-renowned liposuction to Manhattan, New York.
-Dr. Steinbrech offers patients highly skilled experience and expertise in liposuction, providing personalized care throughout every preoperative liposuction consultation.
+Dr. Steinbrech offers patients highly skilled experience and expertise in liposuction, providing personalized and proper care throughout every preoperative liposuction consultation.

 To determine eligibility and/or discuss cosmetic liposuction goals and the most appropriate technique, please contact Dr. Steinbrech in New York at (646) 949-0580.